-RNA-Seq profiles were made from lymphoblastoid cell lines generated as part of the International HapMap project from 69 unrelated Nigerian individuals [18].
-RNA from each individual was sequenced on at least two lanes of the Illumina Genome Analyser 2 platform, and mapped reads to the human genome using MAQ v0.6.8.
+RNA-Seq profiles were made of cell lines derived from lymphoblastoid cells from 69 different Yoruba individuals from Ibadan, Nigeria [22] [23].
+The profiles were generated as part of the International HapMap project [10].
+RNA from each individual was sequenced on at least two lanes of an Illumina Genome Analyser 2, and mapped reads to the human genome using MAQ v0.6.8.

 The study group here is essentially an opportunity sample and the individuals are likely to be genetically diverse.
-In this analysis we look at genes that are differentially expressed between males and females.
+In this analysis we look at genes that are differentially expressed between males and female.